Annyee/pintos/readme.md

-This is a pintos project.
+This is a pintos project for OS lab class.